 Category pages are great for less PR-driven link-building strategies, too.
 They make exceptional targets for broken link building, the process of finding the broken backlinks to your competitors’ websites.
 You can then reach out to the linking sites and offer a similar page on your site as a replacement.
 This strategy lets you target the exact type of links you want: the ones that point to category pages.
 And since the content already exists, part of your job is already done.

 What’s the biggest SEO mistake you can make when it comes to ecommerce categories?
 Ignoring them completely.
 Think of 5 major ecommerce sites off the top of your head and cruise over to their category pages.
 Chances are, only a couple of them are even SEO-optimized at all.

-If you want to compete with giants like Amazon, then give your category pages the attention they deserve and make them a focal point of your SEO, content, link building, digital marketing and UX strategies.
+If you want to compete with giants like Amazon, then give your category pages the attention they deserve.
+Make them a focal point of your SEO, content, link building, digital marketing and UX strategies.
 Uncover what Google assumes is the search intent for your keywords and build category pages that match that search intent.
-They’ll reward you in turn with a boost in organic traffic and conversions.
+As a result, you’ll get more website traffic that’s ready to buy.

 If you’re serious about backlinks, we cover all the most effective off-page SEO techniques here.